-California wildfires have destroyed homes, leveled a historic community to the ground and left some people unaccounted or injured | CNN
+California's Dixie Fire has destroyed more than 100 homes, leveled a historic community and left some people unaccounted | CNN

-California wildfires have destroyed homes, leveled a historic community to the ground and left some people unaccounted or injured
+California’s Dixie Fire has destroyed more than 100 homes, leveled a historic community and left some people unaccounted

 By Aya Elamroussi, Alexandra Meeks and Alta Spells, CNN